Overview

 - Residential Real Estate Contracts: the Hidden Surprise of Specific Performance

-A native of Florida, Scott resides in Naples with his wife and children and enjoys fishing and kayaking.
-He is also a founding member of Square One Improv, a comedy improv group performing throughout Southwest Florida.
+As a native Floridian, Scott has deep roots in the state.
+He resides in Naples with his family and enjoys pickleball, fishing and kayaking.
+He’ s not just about law; he’ s also a founding member of Square One Improv, bringing laughter to the community through comedy improv performances.

 Professional and Civic Affiliations